Tony120914/is-it-in-stock-yet/README.md

 ## Installation and Guide
 1. `pip install -r requirements.txt`
 2. Create a `.env` file matching the structure of `.env.template`
+3. Run `main.py` or `python main.py` in a terminal

 ### For Devs
-3. Setting up a new store:
+4. Setting up a new store:
     1. In the `/stores` folder, create a new `<storeName>.py`
     2. Inherit the `store` abstract class from `store.py`
     3. Code!
-4. Setting up a new notification method:
+5. Setting up a new notification method:
     1. In the `/notificationMethods` folder, create a new `<notificationMethodName>.py`
     2. Inherit the `notificationMethod` abstract class from `notificationMethod.py`
     3. Code!